‘Struggling’ with Same-Sex Attractions?

 In that article, it was said that we “struggled” with same-sex attractions.
 Struggled.
 Now, I can’t speak for Joseph and Dan, but for me, the existence of same-sex attractions was not really a struggle.
 Rather, I sort of noticed them and accepted the reality of that experience (even though I wasn’t thrilled about it).
 In fact, it could be said that saying that I “struggled with same-sex attractions” actually mischaracterizes my experience overall.
 I know the author (Jim Graves) didn’t intentionally do this, but I think the implications of this wording is worth fleshing out.
 I hope to describe my reasons below for your prayerful consideration.

-The main reason for me is that, for me, the struggle wasn’t with the existence of a particular attractions, but rather it was a struggle with chastity and falling to lust.
+The main reason for me is that the struggle wasn’t with the existence of a particular attractions, but rather it was a struggle with chastity and falling to lust.
 I knew that every time I would entertain thoughts of sexual encounters with men, it always involved the road (and collapse) to lustful thoughts.
 And all the time, it was connected to the use of pornography.
 I wrote about that experience in an article entitled How Porn Made Me Attracted To Other Guys, and with close to 100,000 views, I knew that this was something to which other people could relate.
 (This was also listed as a recommended resource in the Executive Summary of the Living the Truth in Love Conference held at the Pontifical University of St. Thomas (Aquinas) in Rome, Italy, on Oct.
 2, 2015.)
 Again, I fully acknowledge that this is not everyone’s experience, but with numbers like that, I know I am far from being alone in it.

 What I had also come to realize, however, was that as an unintended aftereffect of pursuing a heart of chastity (and temperance), the same-sex sexual attractions I was experiencing diminished.
 Again, throughout that span of time, never did I see same-sex sexual attractions as being my struggle, but rather it was my struggle to live the virtue of chastity.
 As well, interestingly enough, after practicing chastity and temperance for a (long) while, I gained some confidence in myself as a man.
 Through this new-found confidence, I noticed that the same-sex romantic attractions I was experiencing diminished as well – for I was no longer looking toward other men to give to me what I perceived I lacked.
 Throughout that span of time, never did I see same-sex romantic attractions as being my struggle, but rather my lack of masculine self-confidence.
 Also worth noting is that this increase in masculine confidence (which made me no longer afraid to be a man) literally wiped out all prior transgender inclinations as well – which I now see were connected to my struggle with accepting myself as the man God created me to be.

 But Wait, There’s More